jaanga/moon/readme.md

 * To provide simple code that flies over the Moon in 3D and to see its craters and rills in detail
 * To show the usually hidden backside of the moon as easily as the front side
 * To proved software examples that only require a basic knowledge of HTML, CSS and JavaScript in order to get going and 'make it your own'
 * To demonstrate that all this is possible in an environment that allows you to fork, embellish, share and publish online that is free and open source

 ### Vision
 <!--  a descriptive picture of a desired future state -->

-* To help you make some new discoveries about the Moon
+* To help you write code that helps you - and others - to discover new things about the Moon

 # Apps